-Samples must be viewed for change of coating reflectivity and color when opacified on the coated surface.
+Samples must be viewed for change of coating reflectivity and color when they are opacified on the coated surface.

-Water based spray silicone materials, in a wide variety of colors, have been successfully used on the Pilkington Eclipse AdvantageTM Low-E coating as opacifiers.
+Water based spray silicone materials, in a wide variety of colors, have been successfully used as opacifiers on the Pilkington Solar-E[TM] coating.
 As with all construction products, the material supplier should be asked to supply adequate proof of long term durability.

-Pilkington Eclipse AdvantageTM Low-E glass can have fluorine-free ceramic frits or enamels applied to the glass side, or the Low-E coated side.
+Pilkington Solar-ETM glass can have fluorine free ceramic frits or enamels applied to the glass side or the Solar-E coated side.
 A test piece should be run with the desired frit to ensure satisfactory results.
 The glass can be successfully processed with the coating facing down provided the furnace rollers are clean and there is no sliding or skidding of the glass on the rollers due to excessively rapid speed changes or travel direction reversals.